-Interest Rate Risk: The Authority is exposed to risks arising from movements in interest rates.
-The Treasury Management Strategy aims to mitigate these risks by setting an upper limit of 100% on external debt that can be subject to variable interest rates.

-Investments are also subject to movements in interest rates.
+- Interest Rate Risk: The Authority is exposed to risks arising from movements in interest rates.
+The Treasury Management Strategy aims to mitigate these risks by setting an upper limit of 100% on external debt that can be subject to variable interest rates. - Investments are also subject to movements in interest rates.
 As investments are made at fixed rates, but for shorter periods of time, there is greater exposure to interest rate movements.
-This risk has to be balanced against actions taken to mitigate credit risk.

-The Council holds no investments at end of 31 March 2013, hence the interest rate risk is not applicable to the Council.

-- Price Risk: The Authority does not invest in equity shares and therefore is not subject to any price risk (i.e. the risk that the Authority will suffer loss as a result of adverse movements in the price of financial instruments). - Foreign Exchange Risk: The Authority holds some deposits in currencies other than sterling from Icelandic deposit repayment.
+This risk has to be balanced against actions taken to mitigate credit risk. - Price Risk: The Authority does not invest in equity shares and therefore is not subject to any price risk (i.e. the risk that the Authority will suffer loss as a result of adverse movements in the price of financial instruments). - Foreign Exchange Risk: The Authority holds some deposits in currencies other than sterling from Icelandic deposit repayment.
 The amounts of deposit outstanding are reconverted at the spot exchange rate at 31 March.
-In 2012/13 the Council accounted for a gain of £72,776 on its Icelandic investment, due to a favourable change in exchange rate.